Advocacy to support the school and public library network

 The CILIPS’ campaign was a great success, resulting in libraries featuring included in all but one of the political parties’ Council manifestos and culminated in Deputy First Minister, John Swinney, Cabinet Secretary for Education and Skills, indicating his intention to develop a national strategy for school libraries when he appeared at the Public Petitions’ Committee meeting on 20 April 2017 to discuss the Save Scotland’s School Library Petition, initiated by CILIPS’ Trustee Duncan Wright.

-We will continue to promote library- and librarian-related news and interest stories and help amplify the voice of LAS members and the wider literature community, using #LibrariesMatter from our Twitter account @LitScotland
+We will continue to promote library- and librarian-related news and interest stories, write to councils to urge them to protect their library services, and help amplify the voice of LAS members and the wider literature community, using #LibrariesMatter from our Twitter account @LitScotland